-Cortex Technology offers a complete range of accessories divided into the following categories: closed contact probes, open spray-tips, extensions & adapters, cervical probes, cones and storage containers.
+Cortex Technology offers a complete range of accessories divided into the following categories: closed contact probes, open spray-tips, extensions & adapters, cones and storage containers.

 Mechanism of cell injury

 The mechanism of cell injury from freezing is both chemical and mechanical, and a main effect is directly related to the formation of ice crystals within the cells.
 Rapid freezing does not allow sufficient time for intracellular water to leave the cell and, consequently, it leads to intracellular ice crystallisation and mechanical rupture of the cell membrane.
 During slow thawing, recrystallisation takes place – i.e. small ice crystals aggregate to form larger crystals – leading to further mechanical damage of the cell membranes.

 The CryoPro Spray-tips are available with four apertures: A (1.00 mm) provides a heavy spray for large lesions and superficial desquamation.
 B & C (0.75, 0.55 mm) with a medium output for general application and D (0.45 mm) with a fine spray for smaller lesions.
 Select a spray aperture appropriate for the lesion to be treated.
 In depth freezing is best obtained, when the spray aperture is close to the lesion (5-10 mm distance).
 Superficial desquamation is obtained using the soft spray tip at approx. 5 cm distance.

 When using the open spray tip select a spray aperture appropriate for the lesion to be treated.
 To obtain in-depth freezing it is essential to place the spray aperture close to the lesion (5 – 10 mm distance), as the liquid content of the spray is higher close to the aperture.